What are voting credentials?

 What is the deadline for appointing a primary voting delegate?

 We highly recommend appointing your county’s voting delegate prior to Monday, July 17 at 5 p.m EDT so your delegate can participate in training webinars and practice ballots prior to the Annual Business Meeting.

 The final deadline for appointing a primary voting delegate is Sunday, July 23 at 5 p.m.
 CDT.

 How does NACo determine the number of votes each county receives?

 The number of votes is determined by the amount of dues a county pays.
-Dues are based on population.
+Dues are based on the population of the 2010 census.
 All counties are entitled to at least one vote.
-Members with more than $1,199 in dues are entitled to one additional vote for each additional $1,200 in dues or fraction thereof paid in the year the meeting is held.
+Members with more than $1,199 in dues are entitled to one additional vote for each additional $1,200 in dues or fraction thereof paid.

 - Counties with dues of $450 to $1,199 receive one vote

 - Counties with dues of $1,200 to $2,399 receive two votes, and so on

 - The maximum number of votes a county can receive is 51